Resigning from a job

 - how much notice you are giving

 - what your last day will be

 If you want to explain your reasons for resigning, putting it in writing will make it easier to organise your thoughts, but when you resign, it is important to remember that:

 - your resignation can't be taken back, unless your contract allows it, or your employer agrees

 - you will get your final pay on your normal pay day unless your contract says differently - you do not have the right to ask for it any earlier

-- as long as you have given notice in accordance with the terms of your contract, your employer must accept your resignation
+- as long as you have given notice in line with the terms of your contract, your employer must accept your resignation

-What if you are forced to resign against your will?
+If you're forced to resign against your will